 Do I have to be a native English speaker or from an English speaking country to teach English online?

-Unfortunately, some programs do require you to be a native English speaker, from an English speaking country, or even have work rights in a specific country.
+Unfortunately, some companies do require you to be a native English speaker, from an English speaking country, or even have work rights in a specific country.

 Should I work for more than one online English company?